margrevm/ubuntu-cleanup/README.md

 ## Features

-- 📅 Will remove files older than a specified number of days;
+- 📅 Will remove files older than a specified number of days in specified folders;
 - 🗑️ Cleaning cache and temporary files.

 This script will not cleanup packages.
 Check out [ubuntu-update](https://github.com/margrevm/ubuntu-update.git) for this purpose.